hantaotaohan/stars/README.md

 ## Python

+- [trmckay/fzf-open](https://github.com/trmckay/fzf-open) - Use fzf to open files in appropriate applications (a la macOS Spotlight)
 - [seebye/ueberzug](https://github.com/seebye/ueberzug) - ueberzug is a command line util which allows to display images in combination with X11
 - [nwg-piotr/nwg-panel](https://github.com/nwg-piotr/nwg-panel) - GTK3-based panel for sway window manager
 - [django-extensions/django-extensions](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.